tylerneylon/trees/notes.md

 projection of any such point onto the sphere will be inside the spherical triangle we have in mind.

+It's also good to note that we can keep an explicit list of triangles as we go.
+Otherwise, given just a list of spherical points, I think it may be a challenge to choose a triangulation of them; or, at least, such an algorithm is not obvious to me and not necessary with this approach if we track the list as we go.

 To generate a random point on a triangle, we can use a few approaches:

 #### Random triangle point appraoch 1